Embassy of Sweden, Washington, D.C.

-The Embassy of Sweden in Washington, D.C. is Sweden's diplomatic mission in the United States.
-The Swedish Embassy in Washington, D.C. is one of Sweden's largest diplomatic missions with more than fifty employees.
-Ambassador since 2017 is Karin Olofsdotter.
-Sweden also has a Consulate General in New York City and a number of Honorary Consulates General in the United States.
-Since 2006, the embassy is located in the House of Sweden building on the Potomac River.
+The Embassy of Sweden in Washington, D.C., is Sweden's diplomatic mission in the United States.
+The Swedish Embassy in Washington, D.C., is one of Sweden's largest diplomatic missions with more than fifty employees.
+Since 2023, the ambassador has been Urban Ahlin.
+Sweden also has a Consulate General in New York City and in San Francisco and a number of Honorary Consulates General in the United States.
+Since 2006, the chancery is located in the House of Sweden building on the Potomac River.

 History

 Swedish-American relations have a long history stretching back to the 17th century when Sweden in 1638 established the colony of New Sweden in the state of Delaware.
 In 1782, diplomatic relations were established by Samuel Gustaf Hermelin.
 Sweden was the first country, in addition to the states that were directly involved in the American Revolutionary War (the United Kingdom and France), to recognize the United States in 1783.
 In 1783 the Treaty of Amity and Commerce between Sweden and the United States was signed.